-You may apply for an extension of your study program if:
+You may apply for a program extension if:

-- You need more time to complete your studies beyond the expected completion of studies date in Item #5 on your I-20, and
+- You need more time to complete your studies, and

 - You have continuously maintained lawful F-l status, and

-If your completion-of-studies date has passed or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for reinstatement to lawful F-l status.
+If your completion-of-studies date has passed or if you are not eligible for program extension, you may need to apply for reinstatement to lawful F-l status.
 In this case, consult immediately with the staff in the the International Student & Scholar Center (ISSC).

 1. At least 30 days before your I-20 completion date, notify the ISSC staff that you are applying for program extension and set up an appointment with a staff member.
 You should bring:

-- A completed Program Extension Request.
-Your advisor and graduate director or department chair must sign this form and specify in writing the reason for the extension The form will
+- A completed Program Extension Request signed by your advisor and graduate director or department chair,and specifying in writing the reason for the extension.
+The form will

 - certify that you have been continuously enrolled for a full course of study